se2p/perfumator/README.md

 Repository for the "Perfumator" project for Java.
 A simple command line application to detect certain Code Perfumes in Java source code.

-The application is packaged as an executable jar with dependencies.
+The application is packaged as an executable JAR with dependencies.
 For packaging, navigate to the project folder in a terminal and execute:
 `mvn clean package`.